 Here are some great high-nitrogen lawn fertilizer options:

-Espoma Organic Lawn Food (9-0-0) is a turf-grass specific fertilizer.
-With no phosphorus or potassium, this concentrated fertilizer is all about the nitrogen!
+Espoma Organic Lawn Food (9-0-0) is a turf-grass-specific fertilizer.
+With no phosphorus or potassium, this concentrated fertilizer is all about nitrogen!
 Espoma organic lawn food has a guaranteed minimum amount of 9% total nitrogen.

-Safer Brand’s Lawn Restore Fertilizer is an old favorite formulated specifically for turfgrass.
-Lawn Restore has a guaranteed minimum amount of 10% total nitrogen.
+Safer Brand’s Lawn Restore Fertilizer (9-0-2) is an old favorite formulated specifically for turfgrass.
+Lawn Restore has a guaranteed minimum amount of 9% total nitrogen.
+This is a great choice for any large area that needs additional nitrogen.

 Animal manure from certain animals can be a good source of nitrogen for amending soil.
 Chicken manure is the most commonly used high-nitrogen livestock manure.
 Specialty animal poop like earthworm castings and bat guano is also quite common.